Theology, Apologetics and Biblical Studies

 Many have testified God so filled them with His Spirit they had to ask God to stay His hand.
 Dr. Linton answers your questions about speaking in tongues.

-The new covenant was a contract between God the Father and God the Son and both lived up to their side of the contract.
+The new covenant is a contract between God the Father and God the Son and both lived up to their side of the contract.
+Does man have any responsibilities under this covenant?

 - Serpent Seed Theory: Did Eve Have Sex with Satan?